justin13601/ACES/docs/source/index.md

 ______________________________________________________________________

 ## Why ACES?

+ACES is a library designed for the automatic extraction of cohorts from event-stream time series datasets.
+Check out the {doc}`/usage` for installation instructions and further information on how to extract cohorts!

 Why should use this ecosystem?
 If you have a dataset you want to do something with, you can do the following: